 Somehow it made me even more furious that she attached that complement.
 "What ever were you doing out there anyway?"

 "I went out to do magic.
-Having to be inside just makes me feel so contained, and the night sky is so beatiful.
+Having to be inside just makes me feel so trapped, and the night sky is so beatiful.
 It seems to make my magic stronger."

 "You think the night sky really makes magic more powerful?"
-I asked, my anger cooled by the remark about its beauty.
+I asked, my anger cooled.
 Before I would have been only mildly interested in such facts.
 Now I sought them like treasures.

 "Yeah.
 I came back after just a few minutes, but when I saw you had come out to look for me, I realized I had to go find you since you wouldn't be finding me.
 I saw you get saved by Hobart.
 I knew he was a better person than most, but I had no idea he would help a citizen breaking curfew get out of being caught like that!"